Socialism in Vietnam

 Socialism in Vietnam, in particular Marxism–Leninism, is the ideological foundation of the Communist Party of Vietnam (CPV) for the development of the country ever since its establishment.

-Socialism is one of three major political ideologies formed in the 19th century besides liberalism and conservatism.
-There are many varieties of socialism and no single definition encapsulating all of them.
-The most common element shared by various forms of socialism is the movement for public ownership.
-Karl Marx, Friedrich Engels, and Vladimir Lenin affirmed the objective necessity of the transition to socialism and pointed out its particular historical position and function in the process of mobilization and development of Communism socioeconomic forms.
-Historically, in many countries there have been existing state socialist systems known as communist states such as the Soviet Union, China, Vietnam, North Korea, Laos, East Germany and Cuba.

 Ho Chi Minh was a Vietnamese Communist revolutionary leader who was Chairman and First Secretary of the Workers' Party of Vietnam.
 He was also Prime Minister (1945–1955) and President (1945–1969) of the Democratic Republic of Vietnam (North Vietnam).
-He was a key figure in the foundation of the Democratic Republic of Vietnam in 1945 at the Ba Dinh Square in Hanoi as well as the People's Army of Vietnam and the Viet Cong during the Vietnam War.
+He was a key figure in its foundation in 1945 at the Ba Đình Square in Hanoi as well as the People's Army of Vietnam and the Viet Cong during the Vietnam War.
 According to Ho Chi Minh Thought, "Socialism is about making people rich and powerful...
 Socialism is to bring the people with freedom, prosperity, happiness, and chances of education, medical care, and good accommodation.
-Under socialism, children will be nurtured, and the elderly will be cared for.”
+Under socialism, children will be nurtured, and the elderly will be cared for."
 Ho Chi Minh also indicated that socialism is not a complete model but a constant formula, so building socialism must be practical, consistent with objective conditions, must uphold the Law and must know how to apply rules in a creative way, avoiding literal dogma, and stereotypes.